mirlindm/Dragons-of-Mugloar/README.md

 - Use a state management library such as Redux, MobX, etc., in order to have a centralized global state and access game details directly from the shared store.
 Currently, the state is managed through passing the props among components (not the ideal practice), as the application is rather small.

 - With a global shared store for managing application state, in place, it would enable to extract more dedicated components in the application.

+- Improve the logic of the functions that provide recommendations to the user in terms of solving the challenges.

+- Implement purchasing the entire collection of items from the shop and update the stats accordingly.

 - Testing the React components thoroughly through Jest or React Testing Library.